-Here we propose extend the current SSLIP method to make it a robust automatic slip identification method for HCP (and other complex) crystals.
-Therefore, we first propose to implement an automate preselection step by means of a Radon transform \cite{helgason1999radon}, known for its ability to detect straight features, i.e. slip bands from strain maps \cite{Hu2023AutomatedAlloy}, and we will demonstrate the efficiency of this automated preselection step in the presence of complex and diffuse slip.
-Subsequently, from the preselected slip systems, the best-fitting combination of two of the preselected systems will be identified for each individual data point separately, such that all of the preselected systems van be active throughout the complete crystal.
-This step employs an optimization algorithm that not only seeks the optimal match based on local kinematics but also incorporates a correction for any additional local rotation.
-This rotation correction is crucial as it accounts for misalignments and grain rotations, that would otherwise impede accurate slip system identification, as explained above.
+Here we extend the current SSLIP method to make it a robust and automatic slip identification method for HCP (and other complex) crystals.
+Therefore, we first propose to implement an automated preselection step by means of a Radon transform \cite{helgason1999radon}, known for its ability to detect straight features, i.e. slip bands from strain maps \cite{Hu2023AutomatedAlloy}.
+We will demonstrate the efficiency of this automated preselection step in the presence of complex and diffuse slip.
+Subsequently, from the preselected slip systems, the best-fitting combination of two of the preselected systems will be identified for each individual data point separately.
+This step employs an optimization algorithm that not only seeks the optimal match based on the local kinematics but also incorporates a correction for any additional local rotation.
+This rotation correction is crucial as it accounts for rotational misalignment of the sample and grain rotations, that may otherwise impede accurate slip system identification, as explained above.
 By only allowing two slip systems per point, our approach enhances the robustness of the identification process, while avoiding problems in the iterative solution method due to multiple linear-dependent slip systems.
-We term this extended methodology as \psslip -- for Radon-assisted, Rotation-corrected, Slip System based Local Identification of Plasticity -- to distinguish it from the original SSLIP method.
+We expect this to be a reasonable restriction, as it is unlikely that more than two slip systems are active in a single data point.
+Finally, we also identify groups of nondiscriminatory slip systems, of which the in-plane kinematics cannot be discerned.
+We term this extended methodology as \psslip to distinguish it from the original SSLIP method.